 An agreement between you and us for the provision of defined Services ends on the completion of the provision of those Services.
 An open-ended agreement for the provision of Services ends three (3) months after the last date on which we provided Services to you.
 Unless new or different terms are agreed, our acceptance of instructions to perform Services for you subsequent to the ending of any agreement gives rise, from the time of acceptance of the instructions, to a new agreement on these terms.
 If we provide you free of charge with any seminar, information, or other document after the ending of an agreement, such provision does not give rise to a new agreement.

-Either you or we may terminate the provision of all or any of the relevant Services at any time by giving written notice to the other.
-We will not do this without good and substantial reason, such as:-
+You may terminate the provision of all or any of the relevant Services at any time by giving written notice to us.

 Money Laundering Regulations / The Proceeds of Crime Act 2002